SmithWillSuffice/ohanga-pai/content/questions/003_what_is_money.md

 ### What is the state currency worth?

-Because the state always makes good on its promise to redeem a tax payment, it never defaults, the state currency unit is worth whatever you need to do to get one.
+Because the state always makes good on its promise to redeem a tax payment, it never defaults, the state currency unit is worth whatever the State says you need to do to get one.

 There are generally only three ways to *earn* state currency (so we're not considering welfare payments):